pilcrowonpaper/arctic/docs/pages/guides/migrate-v2.md

 npm install arctic@next
 ```

-> All providers except KeyCloak has been migrated.
-If you use keyCloak, please help us with the migration!

 ## Authorization URL

 `createAuthorizationURL()` is no longer asynchronous and you can pass the scopes array directly.